 To take an extreme example: During World War II, the Holocaust perpetrated by Nazis exterminated approximately six million Jews.
 They regarded it to be a great positive achievement because it helped increase the racial purity of the Aryan race.
-Near the end of the war, rather than divert effort from the Holocaust to the war effort, they did the reverse.
+The negative effects of the Holocaust on the Jews didn't really matter because they were considered to be an inferior race/ Near the end of the war, rather than divert effort from the Holocaust to the war effort, they did the reverse.
 Needless to say, most of the rest of the world regards the Holocaust -- and any other form of genocide -- to be a horrendous tragedy.

-Thus, the rightness or wrongness of an action or belief can be relative to the culture and to an individual person within the culture.
+Thus, the rightness or wrongness of an action or belief can differ among culture and between individual person within the culture.

 If you are looking for some method to evaluate different beliefs about morality, it would be necessary to create some sort of criterion with which one could judge whether a particular culture's belief or practice is good or bad.
 For example:

 One could take a vote.
 But this would only determine which point of view had the greater/greatest number of supporters.
 This is called the Tyranny of the Majority and was a major concern of the U.S. founding fathers.
-Prior to 2011, public opinion polls in the U.S. found that most U.S. adults opposed same-sex marriage.
+Prior to 2011, public opinion polls in the U.S. found that most U.S. adults opposed same-sex marriage, a.k.a. gay marriage.
 After 2011 most supported marriage equality.
 This has continued to the present time, with gradually increasing support.
-This raises two questions:
+This raises multiple questions, two of which are:

 One could appeal to the Bible or some other religious book.
 However:

-- These books were often written in a pre-scientific era when humans were relatively ignorant on many matters.
-For example, it is only in recent decades that human sexuality researchers have begun to understand human sexual orientation and gender identity.
-Many understandings about human sexuality, as expressed in the Bible and other religious texts largely been abandoned.
+These books were often written in a pre-scientific era when humans were relatively ignorant on many matters.
+For example, it is only in recent decades that human sexuality researchers have begun to understand the causes and nature of human sexual orientation and gender identity.
+Many understandings about human sexuality, as expressed in the Bible and other religious texts have largely been abandoned today.

-- Religious books are often written in ancient languages.
+Religious books are often written in ancient languages.
 For example, the Bible was written in ancient Hebrew, Aramaic, and Greek.
 They have to be translated into English, French, and Spanish before they can be generally used throughout North America.
-This means that the Bible passages must be filtered through the beliefs, prejudices, and biases of the individuals doing the translation.
+This means that the Bible passages are filtered through the beliefs, prejudices, and biases of the individuals doing the translation.

 The only way out of this morass is dialogue in which persons with opposing beliefs get together to discuss a matter with the goal of finding a satisfactory compromise solution even if they have to modify their original opinions to some degree.
 That is, they have to be prepared to give up some of their beliefs in order to develop a workable solution.
 Unfortunately, advocates on both or all sides of a question often refuse to dialogue and merely debate topics.
 They attempt to persuade the opposite side(s) to adopt their position.
 Or, even worse, they refuse to engage in dialogue and throw verbal rocks at each other.